scanzy/electric-scraper/README.md

 - `manuCodes`: list of manifacturer codes of the components (required)
 - `type`: type of the component (connector, cable, etc.)
 - `website`: the website to scrape the data from
-- `data`: dictionary with information to be scraped
+- `fields`: dictionary with information to be scraped
 - `files`: dictionary with the files to download
 - `format`: "html", "md", "txt" (default = md)
 - `closeBrowser`: whether to close the browser after scraping (default = True)